Sir William Lawrence, 1st Baronet: Gradual change

 However, gradually Lawrence conformed more to the style of the College of Surgeons, and was elected to their Council in 1828.
 This somewhat wounded Wakley, who complained to Lawrence, and made some remarks in the Lancet.
-But, true to form, Wakley soon saw Lawrence's rise in the college as providing him with an inside track into the working of the institution he was hoping to reform.
-For some years Lawrence hunted with the Lancet and ran with the college.
+But, true to form, Wakley soon saw Lawrence's rise in the college as providing him with an inside track into the workings of the institution he was hoping to reform.
+For some years, Lawrence hunted with the Lancet and ran with the college.
 From the inside, Lawrence was able to help forward several of the much-needed reforms espoused by Wakley.
 The College of Surgeons was at last reformed, to some extent at least, by a new charter in 1843.

 This episode marks Lawrence's return to respectability; in fact, Lawrence succeeded Abernethy as the 'dictator' of Bart's.

 His need for respectability and worldly success might have been influenced by his marriage in 1828, at the age of 45, to the 25-year-old socially ambitious Louisa Senior.

 At any rate, from then on Lawrence's career went ever forward.
 He never looked back: he became President of the Royal College of Surgeons, and Serjeant-Surgeon to Queen Victoria.
-Before he died she made him a baronet.
+Before he died, she made him a baronet.
 He had for many years declined such honours, and family tradition was that he finally accepted to help his son's courtship of an aristocratic young woman (which did not succeed).
 "Never again [did] he venture to express his views on the processes of evolution, on the past or the future of man."
 He did, however, warn the young T.H.
-Huxley – in vain, it must be said – not to broach the dangerous topic of the evolution of man.
+Huxley – in vain, it must be said—not to broach the dangerous topic of the evolution of man.

-In 1844 Carl Gustav Carus, the physiologist and painter, made "a visit to Mr Lawrence, author of a work on the "Physiology of Man" which had interested me much some years ago, but which had rendered the author obnoxious to the clergy...
-He appears to have allowed himself to be frightened by this, and is now merely a practising surgeon, who keeps his Sunday in the old English fashion, and has let physiology and psychology alone for the present.
-I found him a rather dry, but honest man".
-Looking back in 1860 on his controversies with Abernethy, Lawrence wrote of "events which though important at the time of occurrence have long ceased to occupy my thoughts".
+In 1844 Carl Gustav Carus, the physiologist and painter, made "a visit to Mr. Lawrence, author of a work on the "Physiology of Man" which had interested me much some years ago, but which had rendered the author obnoxious to the clergy...
+He appears to have allowed himself to be frightened by this, and is now merely a practicing surgeon who keeps his Sunday in the old English fashion, and has let physiology and psychology alone for the present."
+I found him a rather dry but honest man".
+Looking back in 1860 on his controversies with Abernethy, Lawrence wrote of "events which, though important at the time of occurrence, have long ceased to occupy my thoughts".

 In 1828, he was elected a foreign member of the Royal Swedish Academy of Sciences and in 1855 a Foreign Honorary Member of the American Academy of Arts and Sciences.